Test Complete

 BASAL GANGLIA: a group of subcortical (below the cortex) nuclei surrounding and lateral to the thalamus, some of which are contained in the other brainstem structures mentioned previously.

 They are strongly interconnected with the cerebral cortex, thalamus, and brainstem.
 Many of the CNS functions rely on these structures.
-They and are associated with
+They are associated with:

 1. control of voluntary movements,